kmendonsa/CaseStudy2/README.md

 Sourc: DP: A Detector for Presuppositions in survey questions Sonya RAJAN, Art GRAESSER, Roger KREUZ, & Ashish KARNAVAT Institute for Intelligent Systems, University of Memphis, Memphis, TN 38152

 AIP:

+GP:

+SWLS: Satisfied With Life Scale

+SWLS is typically a concise 5-item insturment used to underantd and measure global cognitice judgements pertaining to the satification of a participants time.
+These survey questions do not weight the imporatnce of any one particular area of an individuals life, but rather allow individuals to factor in all aspects of thier life.
+An example used in the procrastination survey, "I am satisfied with my life" doesn't ask about a specific aspect, but rather a broad representation.